IBM-Bluemix-Docs/cloud-object-storage-infrastructure/billing.md

 ## Archiving Data

 Archive is our lowest cost option for data that is rarely accessed.
-For more info, see the [pricing page](https://www.ibm.com/cloud-computing/bluemix/pricing-object-storage).
+For more information, see the [pricing page](https://www.ibm.com/cloud-computing/bluemix/pricing-object-storage).